-Discover Verona, the city of lovers!
+Come and discover Verona, the city of lovers!
 Here are the best things to do and see in Verona ..

-The best 10 things to do and see in Verona
+The top 10 things to do and see in Verona

-The beautiful City of Verona, in the north of Italy, It has for years been a tourist destination, and even a landmark for the holidays to Goethe and Mozart.
-With its temperate climate and beautiful architecture, Verona is the perfect place to spend a few days in completely relax and admire the beauty of the city.
+The beautiful city of Verona in northern Italy has been a tourist destination for years, and even a vacation hotspot for Goethe and Mozart.
+With its temperate climate and splendid architecture, Verona is the ideal place to spend a few days in complete relaxation and admire the beauties of the city.
 The city center itself is compact and walkable, with almost no need to take public transport.
-We find out what to see in Verona:
+Let's find out what to see in Verona:

 Piazza delle Erbe

-Among the best 10 things to do and see in Verona's Piazza delle Erbe .
+Among the top 10 things to do and see in Verona is the Piazza delle Erbe .
 This beautiful square is right in the heart of the historic center of Verona.
-Admire the stunning architecture of the square, including the town hall (on the north side), with its imposing Torre dei Lamberti, the richly frescoed walls of houses Mazzanti, Palazzo Maffei, completed in Baroque style (recognizable by its statues of the Greek gods ) and the oldest piece in the square: fountain.
-It has a statue of the Madonna di Verona, actually dating at the time of Roman rule.
-Piazza delle Erbe also has a few restaurants and bars scattered around, where to drink one spritz , a real tradition here in Verona.
+Admire the splendid architecture of the square, including the town hall (on the north side), with its imposing Torre dei Lamberti, the richly frescoed walls of the Mazzanti houses, the Palazzo Maffei, completed in the Baroque style (recognizable by its statues depicting the Greek gods ) and the oldest piece in the square: the fountain.
+It features a statue of the Madonna of Verona, which actually dates back to the era of Roman rule.
+Piazza delle Erbe also has some restaurants and bars scattered around, where you can drink a spritz , a true tradition here in Verona.

-Tucked away a few hundred meters from Piazza delle Erbe, Juliet's balcony is the reason why most tourists flock to Verona , the city of the tragic love stories.
-Shakespeare really inspired his famous work on a true story of family rivalry, forbidden love and feuds, it all happened in Verona during the 1300.
-The Montagues and Capulets names were authentic when rival political factions, and you can also visit their respective homes.
-The love story of Romeo and Juliet has long been popular in Verona, and Shakespeare was just one of many playwrights to jump on the bandwagon and express themselves.
-In Museum of Juliet's House (including Juliet's balcony), There are extracts from different sources and shows that help to tell the story to visitors.
-You can see the balcony without entering the museum.
+Hidden a few hundred meters from Piazza delle Erbe, Juliet's balcony is the reason most tourists flock to Verona , the city of tragic love stories.
+Shakespeare really inspired his famous play from a true story of family rivalry, forbidden love and feuding, all of which took place in Verona during the 1300s.
+The Montecchi and Capulets names were at the time bona fide rival political factions, and you can visit their respective homes.
+The love story between Romeo and Juliet has long been popular in Verona, and Shakespeare was just one of many playwrights to jump on the bandwagon and express himself.
+In the Juliet's House museum (which includes Juliet's balcony), there are excerpts from different sources and displays that help tell the story to visitors.
+You can see the balcony even without entering the museum.

-It located on what was probably once a Roman fortress just outside the city walls, Castelvecchio It is a strong, square plant that was the most powerful military construction in Verona during the Middle Ages.
-Although not particularly decorative (It is designed to be functional, after all), The castle now houses the Museum of Castelvecchio Gallery.
-The castle and the museum are easily accessible from the town and are perfect for a half-day visit to Verona.
+Situated on what was probably once a Roman fortress just outside the city walls, Castelvecchio is a square-plan fort that was the most powerful military construction in Verona during the Middle Ages.
+While not particularly decorative (it was designed to be functional, after all), the castle is now home to the Castelvecchio Museum and Gallery.
+The castle and museum are easily accessible from the city and are perfect for a half-day visit to Verona.

-A bit further from the city (and a little higher) is the beautiful Giardino Giusti .
-Planted by the Giusti family in the fifteenth century, the gardens, the caves and the fountains were placed above and on the hillside, creating a quiet place, intriguing and relaxing to visit.
-The gardens have long been a tourist attraction, also visited by the likes of Goethe and Mozart caliber, who came here to spend time wandering and taking inspiration.
-Il Giardino Giusti probably offers the best view over the city of Verona and it is an excellent place to spend an afternoon, have a picnic and listen to the bells of the church in the early evening.
-A stage must visit in Verona after wandering through the old town.
+A little further from the city (and a little higher up) is the beautiful Giardino Giusti .
+Planted by the Giusti family in the 15th century, the gardens, grottoes and fountains have been laid out on and into the hillside, creating a tranquil, intriguing and relaxing place to visit.
+The gardens have long been a tourist attraction, even visited by the likes of Goethe and Mozart, who have come here to wander and get inspired.
+Giardino Giusti offers arguably the best view over the city of Verona and is an excellent place to while away an afternoon, have a picnic and listen to the church bells in the early evening.
+A must-visit stop in Verona after wandering around the historic center.

-Back in town (again in Piazza delle Erbe), the Torre dei Lamberti It is one of the few remaining towers in Verona, each of which would have originally showed the wealth and importance of a particular aristocratic family.
-This tower was begun in 1171, but it was continually built upon, giving it a truly special style; the newest part is the part marble top.
-These towers would have helped to organize the life of the city during the Middle Ages, with a bell (the Marangona) it sounded to signal the end of the working day, or to warn citizens of a fire, and the second bell (the Rengo) He sounded to summon councils of war.
+Back in the city (again in Piazza delle Erbe), the Torre dei Lamberti is one of the few remaining towers in Verona, each of which would have originally displayed the wealth and importance of a particular aristocratic family.
+This tower was begun in 1171, but was continually built on top of it, giving it a very particular style; the newest part is the marble part on top.
+These towers would have helped organize city life during the Middle Ages, with one bell (the Marangona) ringing to signal the end of the working day, or to warn citizens of a fire, and the second bell (the Rengo) ringing for conjure councils of war.

-This square is easily and often overlooked, but at one time it was very important for the government of the city of Verona, not to mention a finely textured square and beautiful in its own right.
-The square has a number of high arches and Monument to Dante, as well as all the main buildings of the former city council, as the courts and the seat of power of the ruling family of the time, Scaligeri.
-Worth a quick look (a few meters from Piazza delle Erbe), this square is a place of history and beauty.
+This square is easily and often overlooked, but it was once very important to the government of the city of Verona, not to mention a finely structured and beautiful square in its own right.
+The square features a series of high arches and the Dante monument , as well as all the main buildings of the former city council, such as the law courts and the seat of power of the ruling family of the time, the Scaligeri.
+Worth a quick look (just a few meters from Piazza delle Erbe), this square is both a place of history and beauty.

 Castel San Pietro

-For an afternoon stroll, go up the hill behind Ponte Pietro (take the stairs next to the Roman Theater), towards Castel San Pietro , a strong mysterious and apparently abandoned, surrounded by beautiful tree-lined avenues that create a postcard landscape.
+For an afternoon stroll, walk up the hill behind Ponte Pietro (take the stairs next to the Roman Theater), towards Castel San Pietro , a mysterious and seemingly abandoned fort, surrounded by beautiful tree-lined avenues that create a picture-perfect landscape.

-Maybe it's the Italian love of all things beautiful and fashionable, but the offer for shopping in Verona is superb!
-The historic center (old City) It hosts one of the main shopping streets (Mazzini street), who has everything, from H&M to Valentino .
-There are also many high-fashion shops Italian or Central European, that they are largely unavailable in the UK or the US (as Calzedonia and Stradivarius ), selling a wide variety of apparel products creatively designed and modeled.
-This is the place to splash around, have a coffee and stroll!
+Maybe it's the Italian love of all things beautiful and stylish, but the shopping offer in Verona is superb!
+The historic center (old town) is home to one of the main shopping streets (Via Mazzini), which has everything from H&M to Valentino .
+There are also many Italian or Central European high street shops, which are largely unavailable in the UK or the USA (such as Calzedonia and Stradivarius ), which sell a huge variety of creatively designed and patterned clothing products .
+This is the place to splash around, have a coffee and walk around!